sinisaabramovic/udemos/README.md

 - boost: sudo apt-get install libboost-all-dev
 - uuid: sudo apt-get install uuid-dev

+For Linux (Debian/Ubuntu), you can use the package manager: sudo apt-get install libsodium-dev

 Public Members

 The public members of the HttpServer class are: